Oluwayomi-Project/Manuscript_Visualisation_of_Bayesian_hierarchical_models/README.md

 Subsequently, we fitted separate linear models (lm) with weights set to 1/se^2 for the 40 European countries involved in the PISA survey.
 The model estimates derived from these fitted models were utilized to visually present the model fit on the observed data.
 The countries were grouped based on their geographical regions and income levels.

 To accomplish this, we employed geo_facet to group countries according to their respective regions and facet_wrap for income grouping.
 The resulting plots were saved as "fit_grouped_by region.pdf" and "fit_grouped_by income.pdf," respectively.

+### Hierarchical model fitting - .Rmd
+In our hierarchical model, we employed a JAGS model where y.i ~ dnorm(\mu_i[i], \sigma_y[i]^-2),

+Such that;

+\mu_i[i] <- \alpha.j [C[i]] + \beta.j[C[i]]*(x.i[i])

+\sigma_y[i]^-2 <- \sqrt(\sigma[i]^2 + \sigma.m^2)

+Priors were established for the country-specific alphas and betas, as well as for \sigma.m.
+Introducing a prior on \sigma.m was crucial for facilitating the posterior setup, enabling predictions for missing data points and future estimations.
+This process was reiterated with a hyper-parameterization of  \alpha and \beta, ensuring that country estimates originated from a common prior distribution.

+Subsequently, we extended the model into a hierarchical structure, incorporating three levels (Region, Income, and Income-Region).
+The model was adapted to assign hyper-parameters to countries based on their respective hierarchical structures.
+Our rationale behind specifying distinct hyper-parameters according to the hierarchical structure was to evaluate the influence of information sharing within specific groups.